Jim and Don Haggart

 They broke up as a band following Balladeers, with Jim pursuing a solo career in Western Canada while Don returned to Nova Scotia.

 In 1999, the duo released a "best of" compilation.

 The brothers were inducted into the Nova Scotia Country Music Hall of Fame in August 2006, just a couple of weeks before Jim Haggart's death on September 4.
 Don Haggart released the solo country gospel album Prayers and Promise in 2010.

+Don Haggart died on February 7th, 2026.